hobbysiege/terrain-tiles/README.md

 ## Examples

 ## Contributers
 As of right now, I am the only contributer.
 If you want to support me, check out my [instagram page](https://www.instagram.com/hobbysiege/).
+I would also like to shout out [awesomenessdude0](https://www.instagram.com/awesomenessdude0/) for being a sounding board on this and an all around good dude.
 If this gains traction maybe I will add a donation link.